 The shop owner said, "Is Windows happy now?"
 What a great way of putting it.
 Windows was happy with the video card, and he tested the modem for me quickly, so now all the hardware is in.
 Now I just gotta go home and install CS3.
 They think it will go just fine.
 I can only hope, but I've sure read some nightmare stories about CS3 installation.

-But Dave's horse lesson was the cutest thing ever.
-That little guy perched up on that big horse...!
-He got shy and quiet at the last moment and wanted to hang back, while Mike, who hadn't wanted the horse lesson before, started crying because it couldn't be him.
+Next, horse lessons.
+Dave's horse lesson was the cutest thing ever.
+That little guy perched up on that big animal--!
+Dave got shy and quiet at the last moment and wanted to hang back, while Mike, who hadn't wanted the horse lesson before, started crying because it couldn't be him.

 We went to Wal-mart, where my baby boys spotted some large F14s with sound effects that were only $20 each.
 Dave had $20 at home and promised himself breathless that he'd pay it back.
 But what about Mike?
 Now Dave's getting a jet but Mike isn't?
 We can't allow that.
+So I'm buying Mike a jet and it wouldn't be fair to make Dave pay for his.
 WHY WHY WHY???
 Why do I even let them get near the toy section?
 How do I get into these things?
 At least I got the defective hard drive mailed back.
 Newegg sent a printable postage label.

-Ed turned on X-Files.
-This episode was about evil rituals and sacrifices, and Mulder makes a defense of modern witchcraft which has a love of nature and respect for all life, and "they would never do something like this!"
-I have to say this episode was so deeply evil that it goes over the line of caring what Ed thinks and into the place where I just turn it off.
-Luckily Ed agreed and said we didn't have to get X-Files any more.
+Ed turned on X-Files again.
+This episode was about evil rituals and sacrifices, and witches are suspected, but Mulder makes a defense of modern witchcraft which has a deep love of nature and respect for all life, and "They would never do something like this!"
+I have to say that episode goes over the line of caring what Ed thinks and into the place where I just turn it off and take the heat, luckily Ed was disgusted too and said he wasn't going to watch the X-Files any more.

 Thursday, September 27, 2007